A Causal Diffusion Model for Video Reconstruction from Ultra-Low-Bitrate Representations: Methodology

-Intuitively, the degraded features query the latent space for their clean counterparts, allowing the model to restore high-frequency details guided by the compressed frames.
-Because the adapter is lightweight and the backbone remains frozen, this Restoration Adapter can be switched on or off based on available bitrate and application constraints, without retraining the main model.
+Intuitively, the degraded features query the latent space for their clean counterparts, allowing the model to restore high-frequency details guided by the heavily compressed frames.
+We keep $W^Q$ fixed and train only the small set of parameters $\{W'^K, W'^V, W'^O\}$ on top of the frozen backbone, which defines the parameter set $\omega$ of the extended model $\epsilon_{\theta,\psi,\omega}(x_t^k, \tilde{x}^k, Y^k, t)$ shown in Fig.~\ref{fig:architecture}.

-\subsubsection{Temporal Adapter}
+\subsection{Temporal Adapter}

-While Semantic Control and Restoration Adapter enable the model to synthesize high-fidelity frames conditioned on ultra-low-bitrate semantic information, both operate independently on each frame.
-This is sufficient for still-image generation but leads to unacceptable temporal inconsistencies in real-time semantic video communication.
-To ensure temporal consistency, we further extend the model with a Temporal Adapter $\phi$ that explicitly models the temporal relationships between frames.
+While Semantic Control and Restoration Adapter enable the model to synthesize high-fidelity frames conditioned on ultra-low-bitrate video representations, both operate independently on each frame, leading to temporal inconsistencies.